 State Police Officers’ Retirement System (SPORS): Monthly pension payments are based on the average of 36 or 60 months of your highest compensation for Plan 1 and Plan 2, respectively.
 For holding a “hazardous” job, you have access to a 1.85% retirement multiplier.

-Political Subdivision Employees Eligible for Enhanced Hazardous Duty Coverage – This includes benefits that are very much in line with what the State Employees, Teachers and General Political Subdivision Employees plan provides.
+Political Subdivision Employees Eligible for Enhanced Hazardous Duty Coverage: This includes benefits that are very much in line with what the State Employees, Teachers and General Political Subdivision Employees plan to provide.
 For holding a hazardous profession, you will receive distribution multipliers.

-Virginia Law Officers’ Retirement System (VaLORS) – Pension payments through VaLORS is determined by service time and average final compensation – 36 months for Plan 1 and 60 months for Plan 2.
+Virginia Law Officers’ Retirement System (VaLORS): Pension payments through VaLORS are determined by service time and average final compensation – 36 months for Plan 1 and 60 months for Plan 2.
 You also have access to disability coverage, long-term care benefits, life insurance and other financial benefits for your beneficiaries.